grings/better-translation-manager/README.md

 * Can import existing translations from compiled application and resource modules or from XLIFF localization source files (dfn, rcn files).
 * Read and save TMX and TBX translation memory files.
 * Import Translation Memory from TMX (Translation Memory eXchange), TBX (TermBase eXchange), Microsoft Glossary and CSV.
-* Machine Translation using Translation Memory, Microsoft Translation Service or Microsoft Terminology Service.
+* Machine Translation using Translation Memory, Microsoft Translation Service or DeepL.
 * Forms, Components, Types and Values that should be ignored can be specified in a Stop List.
 * Translations are Spell Checked.
 * Validation Rules to catch common translation mistakes.